pbartela/tour-planner/.ai/signup-flow-implementation-plan.md

 -   `public/locales/en-US/auth.json`: To add new i18n keys for the unified form.
 -   `public/locales/pl-PL/auth.json`: To add new i18n keys for the unified form.
 -   `src/types.ts`: To define a consistent `User` type for `Astro.locals`.
--   `.ai/api-plan.md`: To update the API documentation.
--   `.ai/auth-spec.md`: To update the technical specification.

 ### Files to be Deleted